MicrosoftDocs/windows-itpro-docs/windows/keep-secure/get-started-with-windows-defender-for-windows-10.md

 ---
 title: Update and manage Windows Defender in Windows 10 (Windows 10)
-description: IT professionals can manage Windows Defender on Windows 10 endpoints in their organization using Microsoft Active Directory or Windows Server Update Services (WSUS), apply updates to endpoints, and manage scans using Group Policy SettingsWindows Management Instrumentation (WMI)Windows PowerShell. ms.assetid: 045F5BF2-87D7-4522-97E1-C1D508E063A7 ms.prod: W10 ms.mktglfcycl: manage
+description: IT professionals can manage Windows Defender on Windows 10 endpoints in their organization using Microsoft Active Directory or Windows Server Update Services (WSUS), apply updates to endpoints, and manage scans using Group Policy SettingsWindows Management Instrumentation (WMI)PowerShell. ms.assetid: 045F5BF2-87D7-4522-97E1-C1D508E063A7 ms.prod: W10 ms.mktglfcycl: manage